MultiSafepay/docs/content/faq/getting-started/rules-for-selling-alcohol.md

 ### Introduction

-As of the 1st of July, you will be required to perform age verification during the _sale_ and the _delivery_ of an order that consists of alcohol.
-It is our duty as a Payment service provider to ensure that you comply with the legislation and that your customers meet the requirements when purchasing alcohol.
+As a [merchant](/faq/general/glossary/#merchant), you are required to perform age verification during the _sale_ and the _delivery_ of an order that consists of alcohol.
+It is our duty as a payment service provider to ensure that you comply with the legislation and that your customers meet the requirements when purchasing alcohol.

 ### Requirements